Career Guide to JMU Majors:

 Tell me more about specialization

-Health services administrators may be generalists making them responsible for the functions of an entire facility or specialists who can be in charge of specific clinical departments or services.
-Examples of specific areas in health care facilities include clinical areas such as surgery, nursing, physical therapy, emergency room and psychiatric services.
-Specific administrative areas might include finance, security, marketing, quality management, development (fund raising), facility maintenance, and housekeeping.
+Health services administrators may be generalists making them responsible for the operation of an entire facility or specialists who are in charge of specific functional areas, departments or services.
+Examples of specific administrative responsibilities in health care facilities include clinical areas such as surgery, nursing, physical therapy, emergency room and psychiatric services.
+Specific non-clinical administrative responsibilities might include finance, risk and compliance security, marketing, quality management, managed care contracting, development (fund raising), facility maintenance, and environmental services.
 As specialists, administrators must be trained and have experience in the area they manage.
 Generalists require a more comprehensive background in overall functions since they have broader managerial responsibilities.

 Health care organizations within which health services administrators work are also varied.
 Facilities can range from single hospitals to multi-hospital systems, nursing homes, clinics, hospices, cancer centers, to health maintenance organizations, public health departments, medical groups practices, mental health centers, ambulatory care facilities and rehabilitation centers.